k21971/EvilHack/doc/evilhack-changelog.md

 - Drow that pray shouldn't be surrounded by 'shimmering light'
 - Fix: stacked food objects, weight not updating for split object in curses mode if eating was interrupted
+- Fix: Drow player was considered being in the light if in a lit room while using a temporary source of darkness while blind